 Washington DC’s oldest city-wide non-profit historic preservation association.
 Founded in 1971 as “Don’t Tear it Down.”
 The mission of DCPL is to preserve, protect, and enhance the historic built environment of Washington, DC, through advocacy and education.

 Ideal candidates are historic preservation students (graduate and undergraduate) or those in a similar field of study.
-History and/or non-profit experience is preferred, but not required.

-Internships are unpaid.
-Class credits are available.
+Internship is unpaid.
+Class credits available.